jrandj/java-11/README.md

     * Initialise the instance fields and execute instance initialisers of the class in the order of their appearance.
     * Execute class constructor.

-1. An **abstract class** is used to capture common features of multiple related object types while knowing that no object that exhibits only the feature captured in the abstract class can actually exist.
+1. An **abstract class** is used to capture common features of multiple related object types while knowing that no object that exhibits only the feature captured in the abstract class can exist.

 1. An **abstract method** allows you to capture declaration without providing implementation.

-1. A summary of the application of access modifiers, final, abstract and static keywords is shown below:
+1. A summary of the application of access modifiers, final, abstract, and static keywords is shown below:
     * An abstract class doesn't have to have an abstract method but if a class has an abstract method, it must be declared abstract.
 In other words, a concrete class cannot have an abstract method.
     * An abstract class cannot be instantiated irrespective of whether it has an abstract method or not.
     * A final class or a final method cannot be abstract.